bitranox/PizzaCutter/.docs/description.rst

 =====================================
 - travis.yaml is created
 - cli help is automatically created (for click)
-- docs are created automatically. only "description.rst", "usage.rst" and "CHANGES.rst" should be edited by Yourself
+- README.rst is created automatically. only "description.rst", "usage.rst" and "CHANGES.rst" should be edited by Yourself
 - master configuration file as a base for your default- and project configurations with unlimited possibilities
-- on projects set up this way, the config files can be edited any time and the projects can be updated with one keypress.
+- for projects which are set up this way, the config files can be edited any time and the projects can be updated with one keypress.
-- a shell script for local continuous testing is included, see ".../tests/local_testscripts/run_testloop.sh"
+- a shell script for local continuous testing, see ".../tests/local_testscripts/run_testloop.sh"
 - a shell script to clean the project from all caches, eggs, dist and build directories, see ".../tests/local_testscripts/run_clean.sh"
-- a shell script to create Your secrets for Travis is included, see ".../travis_secrets/create_secrets.sh
+- a shell script to create Your secrets for Travis, see ".../travis_secrets/create_secrets.sh

 TODO
 ====